-To maintain a nationally recognised standard for the Care, Health, Safety & Welfare of the Security Dog.
+To maintain nationally recognised standard for the care, health, safety and welfare of the Security Dog.

-To maintain a recognised Code of Practice for the Training and Operational Requirements of Security Dog Trainers, Security Dog Handlers, Security Dogs, Security Dog Training Companies and those who have responsibilities for their Care, Health, Safety & Welfare.
+To maintain a recognised Code of Practice for the training and operational requirements of Security Dog Trainers, Security Dog Handlers, Security Dogs, Security Dog Training Companies and those who have responsibilities for their care, health, safety and welfare.

-To continually advertise and promote NASDU and the reason for its existence to the Security Industry, all relevant organisations, associations and individuals.
+To continually promote NASDU and the reason for its existence within the security industry to all relevant organisations, associations and individuals.